 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A brokerage account is an account that allows you to purchase securities like stocks, bonds, cryptocurrency, mutual funds and ETFs.
+A brokerage account is an account that allows you to buy and sell securities like stocks, bonds, mutual funds and ETFs.
 By investing in these assets through a brokerage account, you can build significant wealth over time.

 Opening a brokerage account makes sense for people who have additional savings after building an emergency fund, or anyone investing for retirement or their children’s education.

 How to open a brokerage account: 3 easy steps to get started

 1. Select a broker